broadinstitute/seqr/deploy/kubernetes/README.md

 Make sure you have python2.7 installed, and on your `PATH`.

-Clone this github repo to a subdirectory of your `HOME` directory (for example: ~/code):
+Clone this github repo to a subdirectory of your `HOME` directory (for example: ~/code), and install python dependencies:

        cd ~/code
        git clone https://github.com/macarthur-lab/seqr.git